 Families Tie Some Loose Ends

-Soctomah appears onscreen as a subject matter expert in the one-hour documentary, which aired in mid-March.
-In a phone interview, he said the production crew approached him early last year looking for help.
-"They asked me did I know anything about the Passamaquoddys in World War I, and I said I know quite a bit."
+Soctomah appears onscreen as a subject-matter expert in the one-hour documentary, which aired in mid-March.
+In a phone interview, he said the production crew approached him early last year, looking for help.
+"They asked me, did I know anything about the Passamaquoddys in World War I, and I said I know quite a bit."
 He has spent his life following the stories of his tribe's warriors.
 "My grandfather did it, and his grandfather did it.
-I'm following in their footsteps," he recalled, adding that he does so hoping to correct some of the misconceptions about his people.
+I'm following in their footsteps," Soctomah recalled, adding that he does so in the hopes of correcting some of the misconceptions about his people.

 He showed the producers some of his collection, including photos of doughboys taken before they crossed the Atlantic for the battlefields of France.
-Then came a light bulb moment: "When they asked, are there any sons and daughters still alive, I stopped and that's when I realized that there are."
+Then came a light-bulb moment: "When they asked, are there any sons and daughters still alive, I stopped and that's when I realized that there are," Soctomah said.

-However, on their return home none of the survivors were formally recognized by the U.S. government, and under federal law none were allowed to vote or own property.
+However, on their return home none of the survivors were formally recognized by the U.S. government, and under federal law, none was allowed to vote or own property.

 Passamaquoddy soldiers in Company I of the 103rd Infantry Regiment before departure for France in 1917.
 Standing from left: Sam Dana, David Sopiel, Peter Lewey, Chief William Neptune, George Stevens Sr. and Charles Lola.
 Kneeling from left: Peter Stanley, John Newell, Henry Sockbeson and Moses Neptune.
 Photo courtesy of Donald Soctomah.

-Code Talkers and the Rise of the Powow
+Code Talkers and the Rise of the Powwow

-An estimated 10,000 Native Americans fought in World War I from across the continent, and two tribes—the Onondaga and Onieda—officially declared war on Germany.
+An estimated 10,000 Native Americans fought in World War I from across the continent, and two tribes -- the Onondaga and Oneida -- officially declared war on Germany.

 Two decades later, Army planners remembered that success and recruited the Navajo code talkers of the Second World War.

-Last July the Smithsonian production crew traveled to Maine to film a long overdue ceremony honoring the 6 Passamaquoddy who were killed or wounded in the trenches nearly 100 years ago.
+Last July, the Smithsonian production crew traveled to Maine to film a long-overdue ceremony honoring the six Passamaquoddy who were killed or wounded in the trenches nearly 100 years ago.

-"They liked most of it, but they just wanted it designed a little bit different."
+"They liked most of it, but they just wanted it designed a little bit different," Soctomah said.
 Honoring the memory of America's veterans, the Passamaquoddy are still doing it their way.

 For more information on the Choctaw code talkers, visit www.texasmilitaryforcesmuseum.org.

-Paul X. Rutz is a studio painter and freelance writer in Portland, Ore.
-A former Naval Officer, he earned his Ph.D. in Theory and Cultural Studies at Purdue University, writing a dissertation on combat art from the Iraq war.
+Paul X. Rutz is a studio painter and freelance writer in Portland, Oregon.
+A former naval officer, he earned his Ph.D. in theory and cultural studies at Purdue University, writing a dissertation on combat art from the Iraq war.
 Find his work at paulrutz.com.

 Lt.
-Col. Alisha Hamel is an Army Reservist and Historian for the Center of Military History, finishing her Master's Degree in Military History with a focus on World War II.
-She just completed a one year active duty tour managing the Museum Support Center at Anniston Army Depot where most of the Army's museum collection is stored.
+Col. Alisha Hamel is an Army Reservist and historian for the Center of Military History, and she is finishing her master's degree in military history with a focus on World War II.
+She just completed a one-year, active-duty tour managing the Museum Support Center at Anniston Army Depot where most of the Army's museum collection is stored.